KMParry/Insight-Data-Engineering-Project/README.md

 meters in the city.

 The idea is to develop a mobile application in which a user could search a location where they would like to find parking.
-The application would then query a database of parking meters in the vicinity of the location (within a certain radius, let's say 0.5 mi) and return the number of available and unavailable parking meters within the radius.
+The application would then query a database of parking meters in the vicinity of the location (within a radius of 0.25 mi) and return the number of available and unavailable parking meters within the radius.

-As the user approaches the location, and is within a certain radius (e.g. 1 mi), the user may then reserve the meter for a premium price (for example 3x the price of the meter, or flat rate $5) for 5 minutes.
+As the user approaches the location, and is within a certain radius (0.5 mi), the user may then reserve the meter for a premium price (for example 3x the price of the meter, or flat rate $5) for 5 minutes.
 The reservation would then trigger an indicator on the meter that would indicate it is unavailable for use and is no longer registered as available on the app.